Todd B. Sorenson

 Disabled Veterans Property Tax Exemption

-This past year, the State of Michigan passed P.A.
+The State of Michigan passed P.A.
 161, which allows 100% Disabled Military Veterans to claim a 100% exemption from property taxes for their principal residence.
-In order to file for 2013, your affidavit and documentation must be filed with the Wilson Township assessor by December 10, 2013.
-The requests will be reviewed at the December 10, 2013 Wilson Township Board of Review, Township Hall at 5:00 P.M.
+In order to file, your affidavit and documentation must be filed with the Wilson Township assessor by December 10, 2013.
+The requests will be reviewed at the December Wilson Township Board of Review, Township Hall at 5:00 P.M.
 All the information you need to file your request is contained in the following three documents.

 - Affidavit for Disabled Veterans Exemption